viking-saver/windows-itpro-docs/windows/security/book/operating-system-security-system-security.md

 ## Kiosk mode

-With Assigned Access, Windows devices restrict functionality to pre-selected applications depending on the user and keep individual identities separate, which is ideal for public-facing or shared devices.
-Configuring a device as a kiosk is a straightforward process.
-You can do this locally on the device or remotely using mobile device management.
+With Assigned Access and Shell Launcher, you can configure Windows to restrict functionality to pre-selected applications.
+These features are ideal for public-facing or shared devices like kiosks.
+Configuring a device as a kiosk is straightforward and can be done locally on the device or through a cloud-based device management solution like Microsoft Intune.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**